-FRE Rule Method

-Rule 901(b)(9): Process or system.
-Digitally altered audios and Proof that the process or system is trustworthy.
-Integrity of the recording speaks for itself:
+FRE Rule Method Rule 901(b)(9): Process or system.
+Proof that the process or system is trustworthy.
+Integrity of the Digitally altered audios and videos. recording speaks for itself:fidelity of equipment; absence of modifications; handling and storing procedure; establishing the authenticity and correctness of the resulting recording; time and date; operating, testing and se- curity procedures, chain of custody.

-videos. fidelity of equipment;

-absence of modifications;

-handling and storing procedure;

-establishing the authenticity and correctness of the resulting recording;

-• time and date;

-operating, testing and se- curity procedures, chain of custody.